filakhtov/gentoo-use-docs/app-crypt/gnupg.md

 It is safe to disable the flag.

-### scd-shared-access
-Only makes sense if the `smartcard` flag is enabled.
-Apply a patch to add support to `scdaemon` for shared access mode, that is required when using both S/MIME and OpenPGP simultaneously with smartcard.
-Enables support for `shared-access` option in the `scdaemon.conf`.
-For some historical details see [this ticket](https://gpgtools.lighthouseapp.com/projects/66001/tickets/690-add-support-to-scdaemon-for-shared-access-mode).

-This flag should normally be disabled, as it adds some security flaws and is useful for some rare situations.

 ### selinux
 Pull the [sec-policy/selinux-gpg](../sec-policy/selinux-gpg.md) package as a dependency.
 Installed package provides necessary SELinux policies for GnuPG to properly operate under SELinux-restricted kernel.